Trolleybuses in Minsk

 The Minsk trolleybus system (Мінскі тралейбус; Минский троллейбус) serves the city of Minsk, the capital of Belarus.
 The system was opened in September 19, 1952.
 Nowadays it has more than 60 lines.
 The system is operated by the "Minsktrans" state enterprise.
-According to the Transportation Research Board, trolleybus system of Minsk is the second largest in the world.
+According to the Transportation Research Board, currently trolleybus system of Minsk is the largest in the world (277 km of overhead contact net and 35 km of wireless ways).

 History

 Construction of the Minsk trolleybus system started after a decree of the Council of Ministers of the BSSR (November 1949).
 The first line, opened on 19 September 1952, connected Train Passenger Station and the Round Square (now — Victory Square, total 6 km).
 5 trolleybuses served the system on the opening day.
 The system was developing fast — in 1956, 39 trolleybuses were serving 16 km of lines.

+In 1971 was open new Trolleybus depot # 2 at Vaneeva street.
+Since 2022 this depot has become common for buses and trolleybuses.
+Minsk developed very much.
+New trolleybus depot # 3 was built in 1979 for serving new South-Western districts of Minsk.
+In 1985 was open depot # 4.
+The greatest depot # 5 was open in 1988.
+But in 2006 the oldest depot # 1 was closed because of decision to built new residential quarter at Masherova avenue.

 Fare payment

-During Soviet times, a trolleybus ticket cost 4 kopecks.
-Currently, the ticket costs 60 copecks ($0.31).
+During Soviet times, a trolleybus ticket price was 4 kopecks.
+Currently, the ticket costs 95 copecks ($0.32) in ticket office and 1 rubel copecks ($0.33) if you buy from driver.
+It is possible to pay also via SMS.

-Lines

-The system operates 61 (or 66) trolleybus lines.
+Routes

+As of October 2025 the system operates 61 trolleybus routes.
+12 of them use only wireless trolleybuses (IMC electric buses).
+About 30% of trolleybus routes are served by articulated vehicles.